 Our treatment approach is very time intensive and patients have travelled to our Center from throughout the United States and internationally for treatment.
 One of the most difficult treatment problems is that the patient needs to dedicate time to remain at our Center for the initial treatment to determine the response of treatment in restoring knee motion and attacking the knee arthrofibrosis.
 It usually takes an initial 3-4 weeks to determine the response surgery and therapy working with our expert physical therapy team and under the close supervision of the surgeon.
 Patients then enter into a program in their own city or home and continue the program for an additional two to three months and return to our Center at appropriate times for evaluation and advances in the program.

-In addition to nonoperative and operative approaches there is an important need for medications that are provided in a cautious manner to decrease the return of knee arthrofibrosis that includes oral steroids, interleukin directed medications and use of PRP injections (platelet rich plasma) when appropriately indicated.
+In addition to nonoperative and operative approaches there is an important need for medications that are provided in a cautious manner to decrease the return of knee arthrofibrosis that includes oral steroids and interleukin directed medications when appropriately indicated.
 We continue our study and goal for expert knowledge of all the latest advances in treating Arthrofibrosis for our patients.
 Throughout the years we have adopted certain programs that are efficient and beneficial and deleted other programs in our experience with less value and benefit.

 We are offering our Arthrofibrosis eBook free to our arthrofibrosis patients.
 Our goal with this book is to help you understand basic knee anatomy, what knee structures may be affected in the arthrofibrosis process, how arthrofibrosis happens and how it is diagnosed, prevention of the problem, and conservative and operative treatment options.
 Two other serious medical issues that may either cause arthrofibrosis (complex regional pain syndrome) or occur as a result of arthrofibrosis (patella infera) are also discussed in detail.